 If you are enquiring about travel immunisations

-Please print off and complete the travel questionnaire and either fax it to 01903 843440 or post or bring the copy to the Health Centre.
+Please print off and complete the travel questionnaire and either fax it to 01903 843440 or post or bring the copy to the Medical Practice.

 Our Travel Nurse will review the information you supply on the form and contact you to advise you which immunisations are appropriate and the cost.

-You should then print off the immunisation agreement form tick the appropriate immunisations, sign it and bring it together with payment either in cash or cheque (made payable to the Steyning Health Centre) when you attend for your travel clinic immunisation appointment.
+You should then print off the immunisation agreement form tick the appropriate immunisations, sign it and bring it together with payment either in cash or cheque (made payable to the Steyning Medical Practice) when you attend for your travel clinic immunisation appointment.

 Please Note: Submit your form at least 6 weeks prior to your date of travel.
 Some vaccines require 1 month to act.